Riuh Bazaar APW Bangsar

 - Taxi – Tell the taxi man or woman you want to go to New Straits Times or NST in Jalan Riong, Bangsar.
 If you tell the taxi APW or Riuh, they will not know where this place is.

 If you are bringing in products from China that are generally commercialized, do not bother to apply.
 I say this because the organizers are all out to provide something different and unique.

 I would suggest you apply to the many other weekend bazaars in PJ and KL, especially the shopping malls bazaars.

 However, with the same vendors being present at almost every bazaar, consumers tend to get tired of seeing the same old things.

-They have kept to their promise by providing something unusual for the urbanite, by creating a very lively event, suitable for all walks of life.
+They have kept to their promise by providing something unusual for the urbanite, by creating a vivacious event suitable for all walks of life.